-In 2013, the Coasters Association conducted a survey that was responded to by LNS preschools and daycares focusing on early childhood development needs.
-The survey results found that our region and early years children could greatly benefit from early childhood animation focusing on emotional and social skills.
-With communities across the LNS either having or not having a daycare or preschool, the Coasters Association applied for funding through Avenir d’enfants which awarded us the funding for the Show Me The Way Program.
+In 2013, the Coasters Association conducted a survey responded to by LNS preschools and daycares focusing on early childhood development needs.
+The survey results found that children in our region and early years could benefit significantly from early childhood animation concentrating on emotional and social skills.
+With communities across the LNS either having or not having a daycare or preschool, the Coasters Association applied for funding through Avenir d’enfants, which awarded us the budget for the Show Me The Way Program.
 In 2014, the Coasters Association was proud to introduce Show Me The Way Programming in several LNS communities.
-Today, Avenir D’enfants is no longer in place however, with the support of our MRC and their recognition in the importance of Early Childhood Development, we are able to continue Show Me The Way programming.
+Today, Avenir d’enfants is no longer in place; however, with the support of our MRC and their recognition of the importance of Early Childhood Development, we can continue Show Me The Way programming.

 In 1993, the Government of Canada launched PACE across Canada and was coordinated by the CISSS.
 In 2017, when the CISSS had reorganized its portfolios and community programs, the Coasters Association was approached to take on and sustain the PACE program funded by the Public Health Agency of Canada.